 Two-Stage Written Requests.
 In the rare case that a party has filed an action seeking emergent relief (e.g. a temporary restraining order or preliminary injunction) and believes the Court will require a certified copy of the administrative record quickly, the Office of State Review will allow for the submission of a request for the certified administrative record in two stages.
 In the first stage, as soon as it becomes apparent that the court will need a copy of the administrative hearing record, a written request may be filed that addresses items in guidelines a-d above and indicates that the requesting party will be inquiring with respect to how the court chambers prefers to receive the administrative record.
 Once the party has had an opportunity to consult with court staff, in the second stage of the request, a second letter to the Office of State Review can be submitted by the requesting party confirming the information required by part e of the guidelines above that addresses how and from whom the court wishes to receive the certified administrative record.

-A copy of the certified administrative record will not be sent to counsel for a party unless such counsel has represented in a letter to the Office of State Review that he or she has obtained instructions from the judge's staff or the judge that specifically requests the Office of State Review to place the copy of the certified administrative record in the care and custody of the party.
+A copy of the certified administrative record will not be sent to counsel for a party unless such counsel has represented in a letter/writing to the Office of State Review that he or she has sought guidance from the judge's staff or the judge that specifically requests the Office of State Review to place the copy of the certified administrative record in the care and custody of the party.

 Any practice by which a party unilaterally places dates and procedures for the Office of State Review to transmit a certified copy of the administrative hearing record in a proposed order to a Court without consulting the Office of State Review first is strongly discouraged.